openstack/swift/doc/source/overview_auth.rst

 Extending Auth
 --------------

-TestAuth is written as wsgi middleware, so implementing your own auth is as easy as writing new wsgi middleware, and plugging it in to the proxy server.
+TempAuth is written as wsgi middleware, so implementing your own auth is as easy as writing new wsgi middleware, and plugging it in to the proxy server.
 The KeyStone project and the Swauth project are examples of additional auth services.